missionpinball/mpf-docs/install/mac.rst

 will require almost 2 GB of disk space.
 MPF itself it only about 12 MB, but there are a lot of supporting things that MPF needs as you'll see here.

+We have a video which shows this entire installation process in action which is available at `https://www.youtube.com/watch?v=lJEfQGffXsA`_

 Here are the steps to install MPF on a Mac:

 Step 0.
 Uninstall your previous MPF app installation